fyne-io/developer.fyne.io/started/layouts.md

 ### Center

-Center layout positions all container elements into the center of the container.
+Center layout positions all container elements in the center of the container.
 Every object will be set to it's minimum size.

 {% include layout.html name="center" %}